criogenox/Junit5-Testing-by-Solving-Foobar-Challenges/README.md

 ## About the repo

 <div align="justify">
 Solving task on my own just for the enjoyment itself.
-It was (and still) fun doing it.  <br /> <br />
-Coding was made in one shot way, with a deadline and considering possible time-out errors.  <br /> <br />
+It was (and still) fun doing it.
+Coding was made in one shot way, with a deadline and considering possible time-out errors.
 If you came here, already know what foobar is; If not, thanks for your visit :raised_hands:. <br /> <br />

   Let's use ChatGPT shortcut for the explantion step: